 CONTROL BY INSIDERS.
-Upon completion of this offering, Charles E. Fioretti, Samuel L. Caster and the Company's other directors and officers, together with members of their families and entities that may be deemed affiliates of or related to such persons or entities, will beneficially own approximately 43.1% of the Common Stock outstanding.
-These individuals are likely to be able to maintain effective control of the Company, including the ability to elect a majority of the Board of Directors of the Company (the "Board of Directors").
+Assuming the sale of 2,500,000 shares and 5,295,015 shares of Common Stock in this offering, Charles E. Fioretti, Samuel L. Caster and the Company's other directors and officers, together with members of their families and entities that may be deemed affiliates of or related to such persons or entities, will, upon completion of this offering beneficially own approximately 52.6% and 42.9%, respectively, of the Common Stock outstanding.
+These individuals are likely to be able to maintain effective control of the Company, including the ability to elect a majority of the Board of Directors.
 In addition, such a high level of ownership by such persons may have a significant effect in delaying, deferring or preventing a change in control of the Company or other events which could be of benefit to the Company's other shareholders including mergers, acquisitions, tender offers and proxy contests.
-Accordingly, holders of Common Stock may be deprived of an opportunity to sell their shares at a premium over the trading price.
+Accordingly, holders of Common Stock may be deprived of an opportunity to sell their shares at a premium to the price paid for such shares.
 See "Principal and Selling Shareholders."

 UNSPECIFIED USE OF PROCEEDS.
-The principal purposes of this offering are to provide the capital for international expansion, to allow the Company to make additional capital investments, to increase the Company's working capital and financial flexibility, to facilitate future access by the Company to public equity markets and to provide increased visibility, credibility and name recognition for the Company in the marketplace where several of its competitors are publicly held companies.
-For marketing purposes, the Company intends to maintain a segregated cash account approximating the amount of accrued commissions (approximately \$5.5 million initially).
-This account is expected to increase as the Company's business continues to expand.
-In addition, the Company intends to repay its existing capital lease debt of approximately \$1.7 million.
-The Company intends to pay approximately \$1.3 million in dividends prior to this offering to its existing shareholders.
+The principal purposes of this offering are to provide the capital for international expansion, to increase the Company's working capital and financial flexibility, to facilitate future access by the Company to public equity markets and to provide increased visibility, credibility and name recognition for the Company in the marketplace where several of its competitors are publicly held companies.
+In addition, the Company intends to repay its existing capital lease debt of approximately \$1.6 million if the maximum offering level is achieved.
+Prior to completion of this offering, the Company intends to continue to pay approximately \$1.3 million in monthly dividends to its existing shareholders.
 This dividend will be limited by the pre-offering earnings of the Company.
-The Company has not yet identified specific uses for a majority of the net proceeds, and, pending such uses, the Company expects that it will invest such net proceeds in short-term, interest-bearing investment-grade securities.
+To the extent the Company sells less than all of the shares offered by it in this offering, fewer net proceeds will be available to fund these intended uses.
+The Company has not yet identified specific uses for a majority of the net proceeds, and, pending such uses, the Company expects that it will invest such net proceeds in short-term, interestbearing investment-grade securities.
 Accordingly, the Company's management will have broad discretion as to the use of such net proceeds without any action or approval of the Company's shareholders.
-See "Use of Proceeds.'
+See "Use of Proceeds."